cscart/docs/en/user_guide/shipping_and_taxes/locations/location_attributes.rst

 .. image:: img/locations_countries.png
     :align: center
-    :alt: The "Countries" section of the location editing page in CS-Cart and Multi-Vendor.
+    :alt: The "Countries" section of the rate area editing page in CS-Cart and Multi-Vendor.

 ======
 States
 ======

-The right box contains all available states, and the left box contains the states included in the location.
+The right box contains all available states, and the left box contains the states included in the rate area.
 To move items from one box to the other, use the twin horizontal arrows between the boxes.
 To select multiple items, press and hold **Ctrl** or **Shift** while selecting.

 .. hint::